Our Team

 She has also worked with various non-profit organizations, as a consultant, writer, resource developer, and a volunteer.
 Her areas of expertise include knowledge and strategies for both K-12 education & post-secondary education; creating resources or courses related to disability awareness, inclusion, & accessibility; and mentoring other people who have disabilities.

 Headshot of Robbie McDonald, a cis-gendered white woman who is 55 years old, deaf, and neurodivergent.
-She has a welcoming expression with blue eyes while wearing a jean jacket and a scarf with blue flowers.
-She is standing on a street festooned with cherry blossoms.
+She has a welcoming expression with blue eyes while wearing a jlate sweater and colourful necklace. a.
+She is standing in a lush green park.

 Robbie McDonald